mootcycle/js-dev-server/README.md

 # js-dev-server

-This is a really simple Mac dev server I'm trying out based on inspiration from Paul Irish's "[Javascript Development Workflow of 2013](http://www.youtube.com/watch?v=f7AU2Ozu8eo)" talk.
+This is a really simple javascript development server I'm trying out based on inspiration from Paul Irish's "[Javascript Development Workflow of 2013](http://www.youtube.com/watch?v=f7AU2Ozu8eo)" talk.
 The idea is to give you a development http server with one package and minimal dependencies which will monitor files and trigger automatic refreshes for the relevant tabs in your browser.
 If you connect remote browsers with WebSocket support, they will also refresh when a file changes on the server.
 Now with [jsConsole](http://jsconsole.com/) support for all your remote browsers.

 ## Installation